 Begging the Question: Trump assumes as true what has yet to be proved.
 That applies to just about everything he says!

-Many of the above examples for Trump’s fallacies are from 176 Reasons Why Trump Shouldn’t Become President by Keith Olbermann; others were gleaned from the first presidential debate.
+I used many of the above examples for Trump’s fallacies from 176 Reasons Why Trump Shouldn’t Become President by Keith Olbermann; I gleaned others from the first presidential debate.